salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 Metadata components are deployed in source format by default.
 Deploy them in metadata format by specifying the --metadata-dir flag, which specifies the root directory or ZIP file that contains the metadata formatted files you want to deploy.

 If your org allows source tracking, then this command tracks the changes in your source.
 Some orgs, such as production org, never allow source tracking.
-You can also use the "--no-track-source" flag when you create a scratch or sandbox org to disable source tracking.
+Source tracking is enabled by default on scratch and sandbox orgs; you can disable source tracking when you create the orgs by specifying the --no-track-source flag on the "<%= config.bin %> org create scratch|sandbox" commands.

 To deploy multiple metadata components, either set multiple --metadata <name> flags or a single --metadata flag with multiple names separated by spaces.
 Enclose names that contain spaces in one set of double quotes.
 The same syntax applies to --manifest and --source-dir.